ArshKA/LinkedIn-Job-Scraper/README.md

 # LinkedIn-Job-Scraper

+## An un-documented and un-polished repository to help others scrape LinkedIn job postings

 ```search_retriever.py``` - discovers new job postings and insert the most recent IDs into the database

 ```details_retriever.py``` - populates table with individual job attributes